Trusted WordPress tutorials, when you need them most.

 How to Avoid Accidental Publishing in WordPress

-In this tutorial, we will show you how to easily avoid accidental publishing in WordPress and take control of your published posts.
+In this article, we’ll share our experience and show you how to easily avoid accidental publishing in WordPress.

 How to avoid accidental publishing in WordPress

-Why Prevent Accidental Publishing on Your WordPress Blog?
+Why Accidental Publishing on Your WordPress Blog Can Happen

 Since the ‘Save draft’ and ‘Preview’ buttons are right next to the ‘Publish’ button in WordPress, you may press the ‘Publish’ button by accident.